EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 Most assertions stay the same.
 Keep them in `movie_service/tests/test_movies.py`; the fixtures now ensure each test runs against a blank SQLite database.

 ### Alembic 101 (Zero-Experience Primer)
-Think of Alembic as Git for your database schema: every change gets a revision file, environments move “forward” with `upgrade`, and you always know which version a database is running.
+Think of Alembic as Git for your database schema: every change gets a revision file, environments move "forward" with `upgrade`, and you always know which version a database is running.
 Instead of manually running `CREATE TABLE` statements, you record each structural change as a **revision** so every developer (and CI) can reproduce the same database.

 - **Vocabulary cheat sheet**
   - **Revision** – one Python file under `migrations/versions/` that knows how to `upgrade()` and `downgrade()` a specific change.
   - **Head** – the newest revision in the timeline. `upgrade head` moves your database to the latest schema; `downgrade -1` rolls back one step.
   - **Autogenerate** – Alembic inspects `SQLModel.metadata` and suggests the SQL needed to match your models.
+  - **Why bother?** – Lets teams coordinate schema changes without manually syncing SQL scripts.
+Essential for EX3 where you'll deploy to Azure with versioned migrations.

 - **What `alembic init migrations` creates**
   ````text
   alembic.ini